‹ Back to Physician Directory

 Biography

 Benjamin J. Williams, MD, PhD is a graduate of the University of Texas Medical Branch at Galveston, Texas.
-He attended the University of Texas at Austin for his undergraduate studies, where he graduated with a Bachelor of Arts degree with high honors.
-He received a PhD in Zoology from the University of Texas at Austin.
-After medical school, Dr. Williams completed a neurology residency at the University of California San Diego School of Medicine.
+He attended the University of Texas at Austin for both his undergraduate and graduate studies, receiving both a Bachelor of Arts degree with high honors and a PhD in Zoology.
+He Attended the University of Texas at Galveston where he received his MD and went on to complete a neurology residency at the University of California San Diego School of Medicine.

 Dr. Williams practiced general neurology and sleep medicine for many years at several practice locations in California, North Carolina, and Texas.
 He joined the neurology faculty at the Texas Tech School of Medicine and subsequently had neurology faculty appointments at the University of Texas Southwestern Medical School in Dallas, TX and at Atrium Wake Forest Baptist Health in Winston-Salem, NC.
 At these institutions Dr. Williams’ clinical efforts were primarily in the outpatient Memory Disorders Clinics.